-Grilling on the Sapling
+Grilling with the Sapling

-Take your Sapling Grill Grates out of their box; place the three grill grates on the barrel opening.
+Congratulations!
+You've made it through assembly.
+IMPORTANT: Position your Sapling on a level, heatproof surface away from buildings.
+IMPORTANT: Place a layer of sand or ash in the bottom of your barrel to protect the metal; 2-inches or so will do.
+Alternately, you may wish to procure Sapling Fire Brick for extra protection and/or a Sapling Fire Grate to aid air flow.
 Light a small charcoal or wood fire in your barrel directly under where you will be grilling, and let the grates heat up for a bit.
 Grill away!
-But don't use starter fluid or charcoal infused with starter fluid.
-(It tastes bad!).
+But don't use starter fluid.
+(It tastes bad!)

-Smoking on the Sapling
+Smoking with the Sapling